THE VIDEOTESTIMONY FOR CONDOMINIUMS

 As a result, the only way to decipher a recording is for a sufficient number of these key keepers to provide their chords, and their keys.

 Thus we have the means to obtain evidence in case of burglary, assault, vandalism, or others; but also the guarantee that the recordings will not be exploited without the knowledge of the co-owners - either by a hacker or by an indelicate technician.

 A video recorder is composed of both a hardware kit (camera and recorder box), and "NVR" software.

-We have created a series of tutorials, in the form of blog posts but also videos (coming soon), to guide you in setting up the system.
+We have created a series of tutorials, in the video above but also as blog posts, to guide you in setting up the system.

 You can get the Witness Angel NVR software from the page of releases on Github.

-You will find on this page the pre-installed disk image for Raspberry Pi microcomputer.
+You will find on this Github page the pre-installed disk image for Raspberry Pi microcomputers.

-You can also download, in the "Assets" tab, versions for computer.
+You can also download there, in the "Assets" tab, versions for computers.
 Note that these are preview versions, so they may still have significant incompatibilities.
 The Macosx version is currently being prepared.

-To create your group of Key Guardians, you will have to use, in complement, the Witness Angel Authenticator application.
+To create your group of Key Guardians, you will have to use, in addition, the Witness Angel Authenticator application.

 Guided visit of the NVR software